Dear Agony

 Dear Agony is the fourth studio album by American rock band Breaking Benjamin.
 It was released on September 29, 2009.
 A Best Buy edition, Japanese import version, and Zune exclusive version were also released, all of which feature bonus content.
 This is the first album to feature writing credits from members of the band other than Benjamin Burnley.
-It is also the final studio album to feature guitarist Aaron Fink and bassist Mark Klepaski, who were both fired from the band in 2011, as well as drummer Chad Szeliga, who left the band due to creative differences in 2013.
+It is also the final studio album to feature guitarist Aaron Fink and bassist Mark James Klepaski, who were both fired from the band in 2011, as well as drummer Chad Szeliga, who left the band due to creative differences in 2013.

 History

 Breaking Benjamin began writing for Dear Agony during 2008.
 The recording process began in September, leading to its release one year later.
 The cover of the album is an MRI scan of frontman Benjamin Burnley's head.
 Burnley has cited Dear Agony as the first album he has written sober.
 After the album's release, it entered the Billboard 200 chart at number four, selling roughly 134,000 copies in its first week, slightly more than Phobia.
 It also topped the iTunes download charts in the first week of its release.
 Dear Agony was certified Platinum by the RIAA on July 11, 2016, and has sold 877,000 copies as of July 2016.

 The album's song "Lights Out" was used to promote the video game Halo: Reach.